akshita151106/akshita/README.md

 - **Models won't load?** The first run needs internet access.
 Try a private window if an extension or network is blocking the downloads.
 - **Low FPS?** Turn off the trackers you don't need with the toggles, or lower the requested resolution in `App.tsx`.

-## 🔭 Ideas for what's next

-- Control slides or music with gestures
-- Air-draw with your index finger
-- Recognise custom gestures
-- Track motion and body pose

 ## 🙏 Credits